Nicholas Tulp – Monlife

 • The widening of the existing footway along the back of Waitrose Petrol Station between ‘Waitrose Roundabout’ and The Cutting Heads of the Valleys Road underpass, to accommodate a 3.5m wide shared (pedestrian and cycle) route.

-• The promotion (through additional signage and road markings) of The Cutting (without impacting the existing access and parking arrangements) between The Cutting Heads of the Valleys Road underpass and Merthyr Road to the south as a quiet-way for pedestrians, cyclists and those with mobility impairment.
+• The promotion as a ‘Quiet Way’ (through additional signage and road markings) of The Cutting (without impacting the existing access and parking arrangements) between The Cutting Heads of the Valleys Road underpass and Merthyr Road to the south.

 • The improvement of the existing The Cutting and Merthyr Road priority junction arrangement.